Sujal-Chouhan/Password-Manager/README.md

 A secure password manager that encrypts and stores user passwords in a MySQL database using Cryptography libraries Ensures the security of passwords against rainbow table and dictionary attacks through hashing and salting of master password

+**Features**
+- Generate strong, randomized passwords for new accounts
+- Easily add, view, edit, and delete saved passwords
+- Search for specific accounts by name or username

 To use, Follow the following steps:

 1) You must start a local MySQL server on your device and set your username as "root" and password as "root"